yireo/yireo-slides/slides/yireo/is_pwa-studio_moving_m2_forwards.md

 - Spend 80% of the time on the customization, not the troubleshooting

 ---
+{state: middle}
+# Is PWA Studio moving Magento 2 forward ...
+### to where?

+---
+{state: middle}
+### To an all-purpose click-together SPA where 10.000 extensions are installable within seconds?
+# No, I don't think so

+---
+{state: middle}
+### To a merchant-friendly toolbox where themes can be sold easily and where the merchant is control of the frontend development part?
+# No, I don't think so

+---

+{state: middle}
+### To a merchant-friendly toolbox where themes can be sold easily and where the merchant is control of the frontend development part?
+# No, I don't think so

+---
 {state: main middle dark}
 {background-image: heman/heman-shera.jpg}
 # Don't forget about Reacticon v3 Online